huggingface/dataset-viewer/jobs/cache_maintenance/README.md

 - `collect-cache-metrics`: compute and store the cache metrics
 - `collect-queue-metrics`: compute and store the queue metrics
 - `delete-indexes`: delete temporary DuckDB index files downloaded to handle /search requests
+- `post-messages`: post messages in Hub discussions
 - `skip`: do nothing

 ## Configuration

 The script can be configured using environment variables.
 They are grouped by scope.

+- `DISCUSSIONS_BOT_TOKEN`: token of the Datasets Server bot used to post messages in Hub discussions.
+- `DISCUSSIONS_PARQUET_REVISION`: revision (branch) where the converted Parquet files are stored.

 ### Actions